 Safe, baby-friendly materials on a co-sleeper consist of a firm mattress, hypoallergenic or organic materials, and breathable fabric (particularly on the sides).

-These three things eliminate the risk of suffocation and keep your baby comfortable while she is sleeping.
+These three things eliminate the risk of suffocation and keeps your little one comfortable while she is sleeping.

-Other co-sleepers are too big for the average bed, requiring a king sized bed in order to fit everyone, particularly if both parents are sleeping in the bed together with the baby.
+Other in bed co-sleepers are too big for the average bed, requiring a king sized bed in order to fit everyone, particularly if both parents are sleeping in the bed together with the baby.

 Easy To Clean